Experience point: Level-based progression

-In games derived from Dungeons & Dragons (D&D), an accumulation of a sufficient number of experience points (XP) increases a character's "level", a number that represents a character's overall skill and experience.
+In many role-playing games, such as games derived from Dungeons & Dragons (D&D), an accumulation of a sufficient number of experience points (XP) increases a character's "level", a number that represents a character's overall skill and experience.
 To "level" or "level up" means to gain enough XP to reach the next level.
-By gaining a level, a character's abilities or stats will increase, making the character stronger and able to accomplish more difficult tasks, including safely battling stronger enemies, gaining access to more powerful abilities (such as spells or combat techniques), and to make, fix or disable more complex mechanical devices, or resolve increasingly difficult social challenges.
+By gaining a level, a character's abilities or stats increase, making the character stronger and able to accomplish more difficult tasks, such as safely battling stronger enemies, gaining access to more powerful spells or combat techniques, or resolving more difficult social challenges.

 Typically, levels are associated with a character class, and many systems allow combinations of classes, allowing a player to customize how their character develops.

-Some systems that use a level-based experience system also incorporate the ability to purchase specific traits with a set amount of experience; for example, D&D 3rd Edition bases the creation of magical items around a system of experience expenditure (known as burning xp) and also uses a system of feat selection which closely matches the advantages of systems such as GURPS or the Hero System.
-The d20 System also introduced the concept of prestige classes which bundle sets of mechanics, character development and requirements into a package which can be "leveled" like an ordinary class.
+Some systems that use a level-based experience system also incorporate the ability to purchase specific traits with a set amount of experience.
+For example, D&D 3rd Edition bases the creation of magical items around a system of experience expenditure (known as burning xp).
+The d20 System introduced the concept of prestige classes, sets of mechanics, character developments, and requirements that can be leveled up.

 Some games have a level cap, or a limit of levels available.
-For example, in the online game RuneScape, no player can currently get higher than level 120 which needs a combined 104,273,167 experience points to gain, nor can any one skill gain more than 200 million experiences.
-Some games have a dynamic level cap, where the level cap is dependent upon the levels of the average player (so it gradually increases).
+For example, in the online game RuneScape, no player can exceed level 120, which requires 104,273,167 experience points to gain, nor can any single skill gain more than 200 million experience points.
+Some games have a dynamic level cap, where the level cap changes over time depending upon the level of the average player.

 Activity-based progression

-In some systems, such as the classic tabletop role-playing games Traveller, Call of Cthulhu and Basic Role-Playing, and the role-playing video games Dungeon Master, Final Fantasy II, The Elder Scrolls, the SaGa series, and Grandia series, progression is based on increasing individual statistics (skills, rank and other features) of the character, and is not driven by the acquisition of (general) experience points.
-The skills and attributes are made to grow through exercised use.
-Some authors believe that activity-based progression encourages tedious grinding processes, like intentionally taking damage and attacking allied characters to increase health in Final Fantasy II.
+In some systems, such as the classic tabletop role-playing games Traveller, Call of Cthulhu and Basic Role-Playing, and the role-playing video games Dungeon Master, Final Fantasy II, The Elder Scrolls, the SaGa series, and Grandia series, character progression is based on increasing individual statistics rather than general experience points.
+Skills and attributes grow through exercised use.